-With the ever-increasing utilization of mobile devices (MDs), highly popular applications with intensive and sophisticated computation are made available on a daily basis to users in wireless 5G networks.
-In spite of the rapid development of technology in phones, there are still some challenges in their resources such as battery life, storage and computational capacities that limit the use of these applications.
-In recent years, the mobile cloud computing (MCC) has been proposed as an effective solution to overcome this limitation in mobile handsets in order to benefit from the potential of the cloud computing (CC) in MDs [1]-[4].
+M. Jaseemuddin and A. Anpalagan are with the Department of Electrical, Computer and Biomedical Engineering, Ryerson University, Toronto, ON M5B 2K3, Canada (e-mail: jaseem@ee.ryerson.ca; alagan@ee.ryerson.ca).
+Digital Object Identifier 10.1109/JIOT.2019.2957313 proposed as an effective solution to overcome this limitation in mobile handsets in order to benefit from the potential of the cloud computing (CC) in MDs [1]-[4].
 In other words, MCC can be utilized to send a part of the intensive computational tasks to the cloud server (CS).
 The benefit of using such a scheme is the power consumption reduction by mobile users leading to an increase in battery life and also providing lower latency and computing agility [5]-[7].
-Despite these benefits, one weakness of this technique is that CSs are usually located far away from the user and this causes the delay in the service or equivalently degradation in the quality of service (QoS) for real-time applications.
+Despite these benefits, one weakness of this technique is that CSs are usually located far away from the user and this causes the delay in the service or equivalently degradation in the quality-of-service (QoS) for real-time applications.
 Consequently, a new concept called mobile edge computing (MEC) has been recently proposed by the European Telecommunications Standards Institute (ETSI) with the purpose of putting this server near the end users to overcome this weakness.
-It is worth mentioning that edge servers have less computing and storage power than CSs and those benefit from the advantage of their proximity to the network's users [8], [9].
-In [10], a computation offloading strategy is proposed for using in MCC in order to minimize the energy expenditure at the mobile handset under a delay constraint.
+It is worth mentioning that the edge servers have less computing and storage power than CSs and those benefit from the advantage of their proximity to the network's users [8]-[10].
+In [11], a computation offloading strategy is proposed for using in MCC in order to minimize the energy expenditure at the mobile handset under a delay constraint.
 In this scheme, an optimization problem is introduced for joint allocation of computation and communication resources in a single-user mode.
-In [10], the CS is assumed to have a centralized structure, while the authors in [11] assume a decentralized structure for the CS.
-They employ game theory concepts to solve the problem of optimal resource allocation.
-Further, [6] proposes an optimal power allocation scheme in the ultra-dense heterogeneous network based on mmWave.
-Reference [12] investigates the optimal power allocation in a heterogeneous two-layer network and proposes an efficient algorithm for reducing the interference in the network.
+In [11], the CS is assumed to have a centralized structure, while Chen [12] assumed a decentralized structure for the CS and employed the game theory concepts to solve the problem of optimal resource allocation.
+Furthermore, Chen and Hao [6] proposed an optimal power allocation scheme in the ultradense heterogeneous network based on mmWave.
+Hao and Yang [13] investigated the optimal power allocation in a heterogeneous two-layer network and proposed an efficient algorithm for reducing the interference in the network.